Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Generalized Donaldson-Thomas Invariants

 Suppose also that $\mM$ admits a d-critical structure $s \in \Gamma(\mM, \sS_\mM)$ so that $(\mM,s)$ is a d-critical stack.
 By Remark~\ref{4.11} this is equivalent to a $G$-invariant d-critical structure on $X$.

-In this section, we carefully follow the steps of Section~\ref{Kirwan blow-up} tailored to the case of a d-critical locus to show that the Kirwan partial desingularization $\tilde{\mM}$ admits a semi-perfect obstruction theory.
+In this section, we carefully follow the steps of Section~\ref{Kirwan blow-up} tailored to the case of a d-critical locus to show that the intrinsic stabilizer reduction $\tilde{\mM}$ admits a semi-perfect obstruction theory.

 Let $\fR(X) = \lbrace R_1, ..., R_m, \lbrace 1 \rbrace \rbrace$ in order of decreasing dimension.